Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Computer and Technology

 Stocks with a ranking of #3 (Hold), or 60% of all stocks covered by the Zacks Rank, are expected to perform in-line with the broader market.
 Stocks with rankings of #2 (Buy) and #1 (Strong Buy), or the top 15% and top 5% of stocks, respectively, should outperform the market; Strong Buy stocks should outperform more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-NetApp (NTAP) earns a #2 (Buy) seven days from its next quarterly earnings release on June 2, 2021, and its Most Accurate Estimate comes in at $1.15 a share.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Zoom Video Communications (ZM) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $0.98 a share one days away from its upcoming earnings release on June 1, 2021.

-By taking the percentage difference between the $1.15 Most Accurate Estimate and the $1.12 Zacks Consensus Estimate, NetApp has an Earnings ESP of 2.77%.
-Investors should also know that NTAP is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $0.98 Most Accurate Estimate and the $0.97 Zacks Consensus Estimate, Zoom Video Communications has an Earnings ESP of 0.93%.
+Investors should also know that ZM is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the Earnings ESP Home Page for even more earnings related strategies to create a winning portfolio.